Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-Here $S_i = \pm 1$ represent $N = L^d$ Ising spins on a hypercubic lattice of linear size $L$.
-The interactions $J_{ij}$ between the spins are drawn from a Normal distribution with zero mean, and $H$ represents an external magnetic field used to drive the avalanches.
-For $d = \infty$, i.e., the SK spin glass \cite{sherrington:75}, the sum is over all spins and the variance of the spin-spin interactions is chosen as $1/(N-1)$ to ensure extensive quantities.
-When $d < \infty$ the model is known as the Edwards-Anderson Ising spin glass \cite{edwards:75}, where the interactions are limited to nearest neighbors and have variance unity.
+\paragraph*{Model, Observables and Algorithm.---} We study Ising models in $d$ space dimensions with the Hamiltonian ${\mathcal H} = -\sum_{\langle i,j\rangle}^N J_{ij} S_i \,S_j - H\sum_i S_i$.
+Here $S_i = \pm 1$ represent $N = L^d$ Ising spins on hypercubic lattices of linear size $L$.
+The interactions $J_{ij}$ are drawn from a Normal distribution with zero mean, and $H$ represents a magnetic field that drives the avalanches.
+For $d = \infty$ (SK limit \cite{sherrington:75}), the sum is over all spins and the variance of the interactions is chosen as $1/(N-1)$.
+When $d < \infty$, the model is known as the nearest-neighbor EASG \cite{edwards:75} where the interactions have variance $1$.
+The VB model is similar to the SK model; however, the number of neighbors is fixed to $6$.
+In the scale-free graphs, the distribution of $z$ decays with a power law $\sim z^{-\lambda}$.

-The numerical method used is zero-temperature Glauber dynamics, which has been successfully used before \cite{sethna:93,perkovic:99,katzgraber:02b}.
+The algorithm used is zero-temperature Glauber dynamics \cite{sethna:93,perkovic:99,katzgraber:02b}.
 We start by computing the local fields for all spins: $h_i=\sum_{j} J_{ij}S_j - H$.
 A spin is unstable if the stability $h_i S_i < 0$.
-The initial field $H$ is selected to be larger than the largest local field, i.e., $H > |h_i|$ $\forall i$.
-The spins are then sorted by local fields and the field $H$ reduced until the stability of the first sorted spins crosses zero, making the spin unstable \cite{comment:opt}.
-This unstable spin is flipped, then the local fields/stabilities of the other spins are recalculated, and the most unstable spin is flipped again.
-The process is repeated until all spins become stable, i.e., their stabilities are nonnegative.
-In most cases, the flipping of the first unstable spin triggers the flipping of a substantial number of other spins, therefore causing an avalanche.
-A focus of the present paper is to characterize the statistics of these avalanches.
-Simulation parameters are shown in Table \ref{tab:simparams}.
+The initial field $H$ is selected such that $H > |h_i|$ $\forall i$.
+The spins are then sorted by $h_i$ and the field $H$ reduced until the stability of the first sorted spin crosses zero, making the spin unstable \cite{comment:opt}.
+This unstable spin is flipped, then the local fields of the other spins are recalculated, and the most unstable spin is flipped again.
+The process is repeated until all spins become stable, i.e., their stabilities are non-negative.
+In most cases, the flipping of the first unstable spin triggers the flipping of a substantial number of other spins, therefore causing avalanches.
+The parameters are shown in Table \ref{tab:simparams}.